Interactive Map of Amenities in Williamson County

 Discover the region’s ample opportunities for biking

-Cycling is pretty popular in Williamson County.
+Cycling is popular in Williamson County.
 Check out this “heat map” of cycling activity as provided by Strava, a popular GPS ride tool.
 Zoom in on Franklin and you can find many bike trails to explore throughout the county.
 This heat map shows that the Williamson County area has the greatest concentration of bike trails in the region and the state.

 Williamson County contains a variety of shopping areas: